lexijax/posteventmessaginginfo/docs/StandardContractExtract2015.md

+## PEM in the NHS Standard Contract

+The [NHS Standard Contract 2015-16](http://www.england.nhs.uk/statistics/wp-content/uploads/sites/2/2015/04/NHS-Standard-Contract-2015-16-Technical-Guidance.pdf) contains the following section on Post Event Messaging:

-### Electronic transmission of discharge summaries
+*** Electronic transmission of discharge summaries ***

 **34.25** As part of the move towards common digital standards, interoperable clinical information systems and a paperless NHS, new contractual requirements are being introduced with effect from 1 October 2015 in relation to Discharge Summaries and (for 111 services) Post-Event Messages.

-**34.26** There are two aspects to the new requirements, which are set out in `SC11.6` and in the definition of the Delivery Method.
+**34.26** There are two aspects to the new requirements, which are set out in SC11.6 and in the definition of the Delivery Method.

 **34.27** The first relates to the Delivery Method for Discharge Summaries and Post-Event Messages and applies to Discharge Summaries and (for 111 services) Post-Event Messages